grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Johnny: so what strategy do you use for starting with a false Statement?

-Benjamin: "invoke method have one", as far as I remember.
+Benjamin: "invoke method when you have one", as far as I remember.

 Johnny: So what's the code going to look like?